 Directors of the Company (but not including directors who are employees) are currently paid a director's fee of \$21,600 per year, beginning January 1, 2016, for their services and are reimbursed for their expenses in attending board and committee meetings.
-An additional fee of \$750 is paid to each audit committee member for each audit committee meeting attended.
-Each director is provided with an annual grant of stock options to purchase 1,000 shares of Class A common stock, which occurred under the 2000 Director Stock Option Plan for years 2000 to 2005 and under the 2006 Director Stock Option Plan for years 2014 to 2016.
+An additional fee of \$750 is paid to each audit committee meeting attended.
+Each director is provided with an annual grant of stock options to purchase 1,000 shares of Class A common stock, which occurred under the 2000 Director Stock Option Plan for years 2000 to 2015, and under the 2014 Director Plan for years 2014 to 2016.
 During 2016 and 2015, each director was granted options to purchase an additional 5,000 and 5,000 shares, respectively, of Class A common stock.